How to Use Date Format in Bash [5 Examples]

 Note: Place a plus sign (+) before the formatting options.
 If multiple formatting options are in action, put them within quotes.

-To know more about each formatting option of the command and other available formatting options go through this list.
+To know more about each formatting option of the command and other available formatting options, see the list of Date Formatting Options.

 At this point, I hope you are quite familiar with different formatting options.
 Now, I am going to show how to use those options and print the date in the required formatting.